-Online associate's degree in accounting programs requiring two years with a full-time course load, but do not prepare students for professional certification.
+Associate's degree programs in accounting are offered fully online, and they take two years to complete with a full-time course load.
+However, it is important to note that they do not prepare students for professional certification.

 Accounting Associate's Degree